onna/aiogrpc_etcd3/README.rst

 **disclaimer**

-This code is a fork of https://github.com/kragniz/python-etcd3 with asyncio and aiogrpc
+There is a memory leak due to aiogrpc stream-stream This code is a fork of https://github.com/kragniz/python-etcd3 with asyncio and aiogrpc

 **Warning: the API is mostly stable, but may change in the future**